 · Driver's accelerator pedal signal

-For vehicle owners and maintenance personnel, understanding these differences has practical guiding significance:
+For vehicle owners and maintenance personnel, understanding these differences has practical significance:

-1. When Replacing Components: Determine whether to replace the motor monomer or the entire starter system.
+When Replacing Components: Determine whether only the motor or the entire starter system needs replacement.

-3. During Upgrade and Modification: High - performance motors need to be matched with reinforced transmission mechanisms to avoid gear slippage.
+During Upgrade and Modification: High-performance motors must be paired with reinforced transmission systems to avoid gear slippage.

 Conclusion